University of Southern California, 1982

 O'Boyle, M.W., Cunnington, R., Silk, T., Vaughan, D., Jackson, G., Syngeniotis, A., & Egan, G. (2005).
 Mathematically gifted male adolescents activate a unique brain network during mental rotation.
 Cognitive Brain Research, 25, 583-587.

-Neuropsychological and cognitive sequelae of binge drinking.
-Co-PI, Texas Tech University-Texas Tech Health Sciences Center Joint Initiative Grant, 2008-2009, $253,342.
+Project Title: Neuropsychological and cognitive sequelae of binge drinking.
+Co-PI, Texas Tech University-Texas Tech Health Sciences Center, Joint Initiative Grant, 2008-2009, $253,342.